trpc/trpc/www/docs/server/routers.md

 You'll notice we are exporting certain methods of the `t` variable here rather than `t` itself.
 This is to establish a certain set of procedures that we will use idiomatically in our codebase.

+> [!WARNING]
+> Due to typescript limitations, all imports toward the *trpc.ts* must be relative.
+You cannot use path aliases as defined within your *tsconfig.json*.
+> Otherwise, type inference in your client code won't work (the routers will resolve to `any`).

 ## Defining a router

 Next, let's define a router with a procedure to use in our application.
 We have now created an API "endpoint".